Hagar: Islamic narrative

+but as a maid (of Sarah or of Abraham) named Hājar.

-The Quranic narrative slightly differs from the Biblical account: it is God alone who commands Abraham to take Hagar and Ishmael down to the desert, later Mecca, and leave them there.
+The Islamic narrative slightly differs from the biblical account, in that it is God alone who commands Abraham to take Hagar and Ishmael down to the desert, later Mecca, and leave them there.
 Due to the scarcity of water in the desert, it did not take long for both mother and son to suffer from a great thirst, and so Hagar ran between the hills of Safa and Marwah in search of water for her son.
 After the seventh run between the two hills, an angel appeared before her.
 He helped her and said that God heard Ishmael cry and would provide them with water, and Hagar found the sacred Zamzam Well.
-Mecca was later known for its perfection and abundant water and an Arab tribe called the Banu Jurhum settled there with Hagar and her son Ishmael, because of the presence of the water.
+Mecca was later known for its perfection and abundance of water, and an Arab tribe called the Banu Jurhum settled there with Hagar and her son Ishmael, because of the presence of the water.